 Activities associated with processing treated wood may require an NPDES permit from Ecology.
-Refer to Ecology's website (www.ecy.wa.gov/programs/wq/stormwater/index.html) or call Ecology at (360) 407-6000 to determine if the site activities trigger permit coverage.
+Refer to Ecology's website (https://ecology.wa.gov/Water-Shorelines/Water-guality/Runoff-pollution/Stormwater) or call Ecology at (360) 407-6000 to determine if the site activities trigger permit coverage.

-The following BMPs or equivalent measures are required of all businesses and public agencies engaged in activities related to wood treatment and storage:
+The following BMPs or equivalent measures are required of all businesses and public agencies engaged in activities related to wood treatment:

-• Implement all citywide BMPs (refer to Chapter 2).
+• Implement BMP 1 through BMP 8 for all real property (refer to Section 2.1).